 Underwear and Socks

-These are the only item on our clothes for camping list that I’d say it’s ok to overpack on; there is nothing like a fresh pair of socks and undies in the morning!
+These are the only item on the clothes camping packing list that I’d say it’s ok to overpack on; there is nothing like a fresh pair of socks and undies in the morning!
 Moisture-wicking is the goal and you want them to be comfortable too.

 Again, you’re looking for that moisture-wicking goodness.
 T-shirts are an awesome choice of clothing to wear in the summer and make for an excellent base layer in winter.